18F/18f.gsa.gov/_posts/2015-02-24-how-to-use-github-and-the-terminal-a-guide.md

 ## "Cloning" a "Repo" on your computer

 Now that you have ruby installed at the correct version we can start working with the website.
 GitHub is a system that stores files and records every change made to them using a piece of software called `git`.
-In this section you'll hear the words "clone," "repository," and it's shortened form "repo."
+In this section you'll see the words "clone," "repository," and it's shortened form "repo."
 Every project on GitHub is called a "repository" or a "repo."
 A repo contains the entire history of the project with pointers called "commits" represented by "SHAs" that indicate when and where every file was changed, and how exactly it changed.
 When you "clone" a repo, you download the entire project plus its history to your computer.
 Once you have a project cloned you can make changes on your computer without affecting the project as it exists on GitHub.

 In this step we are going to _clone_ the 18f.gsa.gov project to your computer.